carolabatista/qa_automation_challenge_airalo/ui-tests/README.md

 ## Strategy

 Tests are written using the **Page Object Model (POM)** pattern.
-Two pages were created, one for landing and other for Japan specific logic, and each are represented by a dedicated class in `pages/` that encapsulates locators and interaction logic.
+All page classes extend an abstract `BasePage` which enforces a `verifyOnPage()` contract, ensuring every page can assert it is the correct destination.
+Two concrete pages were created — one for the landing page and one for Japan-specific logic — and each is represented by a dedicated class in `pages/` that encapsulates locators and interaction logic.
 Specs are kept clean — they express the user journey in plain method calls, with no selector or browser detail leaking into the test body.

 ### Consent & overlay handling